Sanyam1211/-100DaysOfCode/README.md

 Day 19 (Got a certificate from hackerrank for python(basic) challenge)

-Day 20 (Just practicing of the topics which i covered till now on hackerrank)
+Day 20 (Just practicing of the topics which i covered till now on hackerrank.
+        In few days i will start posting solutions to the hackerrank questions.)